SaiduBhasha/TicketManagementSystem/README.md

 ### Our Application

 - Handle CRUD for an item ( we’re are going to use `ticket` )
+- Handle Theatre analytics
-- Have a standard URL( “http://localhost:7002.com/api/ticket and “http://demo.com/api/ticket/:id” )
+- Have a standard URL( “http://localhost:7002/api/ticket and “http://localhost:7002/api/ticket/:id” )
 - Use the proper HTTP verbs to make it RESTful ( GET, POST, PUT, and DELETE )
 - Return JSON data